-Sexual Assault Response Coordinator, 104 Warfield Hall, 513-529-1870
+Deputy Title IX Coordinator for Students, 104 Warfield Hall, 513-529-1870

 Dispatchers or officers are available at the police telephone numbers 24 hours a day to answer your calls.
 In response to a call, MUPD will take the required action, either dispatching an officer or asking the victim to report to MUPD headquarters to file an incident report.